Medical Dictionary

 There are two main types: small cell lung cancer and non-small cell lung cancer.
 These two types grow differently and are treated differently.
 Non-small cell lung cancer is the more common type.

-Lung cancer can affect anyone, but there are certain factors that raise your risk of getting it:
+Anyone can develop lung cancer, but certain factors raise your risk of getting it:

 What are the symptoms of lung cancer?

-Sometimes lung cancer does not cause any signs or symptoms.
-It may be found during a chest x-ray done for another condition.
+Lung cancer may not cause any signs or symptoms until the cancer is advanced.
+Sometimes the cancer is found during a chest x-ray done for another condition.

 How is lung cancer diagnosed?

-If you do have lung cancer, your provider will do other tests to find out how far it has spread through the lungs, lymph nodes, and the rest of the body.
+If you do have lung cancer, your provider will do other tests to find out if it has spread through the lungs, lymph nodes, and the rest of the body.
 This is called staging.
 Knowing the type and stage of lung cancer you have helps your provider decide what kind of treatment you need.

 What are the treatments for lung cancer?